 How does this help you?
 RLR is anywhere from $0.49-2.50 a packet.
 If you have hard water and need a detergent booster often, this can add up fast.

 Washing soda is cheap.
 But, before you get too excited I need to tell you more.

 RLR contains a highly concentrated form of sodium carbonate, more so than regular washing soda.
-Where you might use 1/8 cup (packet size) of RLR to strip your diapers you would need up to 1 cup of washing soda to almost do as good a job.
+Where you might use 1/8 cup (packet size) of RLR to strip your diapers you would need up to 1 cup of washing soda.

 You’re still saving money.

-Using washing soda to strip your cloth diapers will not produce the exact same results as RLR but for the vast majority of situations you will be successful at fixing your problem.
+Using washing soda to strip your cloth diapers will not produce the exact same results as RLR.
+But due to the low cost, it might be worth a try.

 But, what if you don’t have any washing soda?
 It’s not always easy to find.

 Did you know you can make your own washing soda?